land-systems/land-systems.github.io/content/authors/philippe/_index.md

 last_name: Rufin

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Postdoctoral Fellow
+role: Postdoctoral researcher

 # Organizations/Affiliations
 organizations: